phuocnguyen2201/info-sec/h5-Uryyb-Greb!.md

         - RSA (named for its creators—Rivest, Shamir, and Adleman) is the most popular public-key algorithm
         - DSA (Digital Signature Algorithm, used as part of the Digital Signature Standard) is another public-key algorithm

+- **Steganography**
+    Steganography hides secret messages within other messages, making the secret’s existence inconspicuous.
+Modern techniques involve embedding secret bits in the least significant bits of graphic images, allowing hidden messages without noticeable changes to the image.

+- **Substitution Cipher**
+    Substitution Cipher is one in which each character in the plaintext is substituted for another character in the ciphertext.
+The receiver inverts the substitution on the ciphertext to recover the plaintext.

+- **Transposition Cipher**
+    In a transposition cipher, the plaintext characters are shuffled.
+In a columnar transposition, the message is written in rows and read vertically to create the ciphertext, and decrypted by reversing this process.

+- **One-time pad**
+    Invented in 1917, uses a set of random key letters for encryption, where each key is used only once to encrypt one character of the message.
+Both sender and receiver have identical pads, and after encryption or decryption, the used keys are destroyed to ensure security.

 2. ## CRYPTOGRAPHIC PROTOCOLS.